SukkoPera/OpenKickstartSwitcherCDTV/README.md

 Of course, if you use OpenAmigaMouseTrigger there is no need to drill any holes.

-### Kickstart selection
-The adapter can be used with either 27C800 or 27C160 EPROMs.

 ### DiagROM
 The excellent [DiagROM by chucky](http://www.diagrom.com) can be used with OpenKickstartSwitcherCDTV, even though not all functions work on a CDTV.